Beach, Family, Malaysia, Singapore Weekends

 3. Desaru Beach

 The Desaru Coast area features a long 17km stretch of beach.
 You can play on the beach and discover sea creatures living there.
-There is a tour specifically for Desaru Beach discovery if this is what you’re interested in.
+There is even a tour specifically for Desaru Beach discovery if this is what you’re interested in.

 Desaru beach from Anantara Resort

-4. Golf at The Els Club
+4. Play a round of golf at The Els Club

 There are two courses – Ocean and Valley course, and they are both reachable via the shuttle bus.
 The Ocean course was designed by the golf legend Ernie Els himself, while the Valley course was designed in collaboration with Vijay Singh, a name that should not be unfamiliar if you’re a golf enthusiast.
 With the Ocean course looking over the South China Sea, it would be a beautiful course reminiscent of the historic Pebble Beach.